filipelsilva/dotfiles/README.md

 # Filipe Ligeiro Silva's Dotfiles

-These are **my** dotfiles.
-You could use them to inspire yourself, and make your own dotfiles.
+These are my dotfiles.
+You could use them to inspire yourself, and make your own.
 There are two sections:

 ## 1. Dotfiles (*per se*)